falcuun/ArdTempWebAPI/README.md

 It is just an example of how you can stream the temperature from your Arduino to the web for people to know exactly what the temperature is like in your city.

-Follow all the steps from below, please;
+Follow all the steps from below, please:

 In order to have the software functioning as intended you will need an Arduino Uno micro controller, BMP180 Sensor and Arduino Monitor with ability to save Serial data to a file.